artitj/ACM-LSTK/README.md

 Rick Avila.

 This new ACM-LSTK version has been improved to include a much higher performance CT small lung nodule volume measurement algorithm.
-Notably, the small nodule segmentation algorithm now achieves precise sub-voxel nodule segmentation boundaries, which is particularly important for the precise measurement of small objects (e.g. lung nodules 6 mm in longest diameter).
+Notably, the small nodule segmentation algorithm now achieves accurate sub-voxel nodule segmentation boundaries, which is particularly important for the precise measurement of small objects (e.g. lung nodules 6 mm in longest diameter).